CSolution Project Structure

 Overview of Operation

-The diagram below outlines the operation of the csolution command convert that processes one or more context configurations of the application (called csolution project).
+The diagram below outlines the operation of the csolution command convert that processes the csolution project with one or more context configurations for an application.

 Tip